 Davies Collison Cave boasts an industry leading team that head professional bodies, provide high-level government advice and have proven records as respected advocates.

-Katherine joined Davies Collison Cave as a trainee attorney in 2011 as part of the Engineering group based in the Brisbane office.
-Katherine's experience and interests cover a variety of technologies including biomedical and electronics engineering, image processing and software.
-In addition, she is currently studying for a Master of Intellectual Property at the University of Technology, Sydney.
+Katherine is a patent attorney within the Engineering group based in the Brisbane office where she is involved in patent drafting, patent prosecution, patent searching, and provision of patent infringement and validity advice.
+Katherine's experience and interests cover a wide variety of technologies including biomedical and electronics engineering, image processing and software.
+In addition, she is currently studying for a Master of Intellectual Property at the University of Technology, Sydney (UTS).

 Prior to commencing a career as a Patent Attorney, Katherine completed her DPhil (PhD) at the University of Oxford, UK, in the Institute of Biomedical Engineering as a General Sir John Monash scholar and Clarendon scholar.
 Katherine’s thesis focussed on the development and implementation of novel algorithms for the segmentation and analysis of blood vessels in medical images with a view to automating and quantifying diagnosis of circulatory pathologies.